 CPRTP Summer Trainee Exposition

 The Summer Trainee Exposition is hosted by the Cancer Prevention Research Trainee Program.
 All 25 CPRTP summer students will hone their craft during the last week of the program by presenting a 90-second Elevator Speech about their summer research project and a 1-hour poster session.
 This 2-hour event takes place during the last Tuesday of the summer during week 10.
 Attendees include CPRTP summer interns (each intern will present); Division of Cancer Prevention and Population Sciences (DCPPS) faculty and staff ; summer mentors, research team and home department staff; as well as family and friends of summer trainees.

-MD Anderson Summer Research Experience Final Event: Poster Session & Elevator Speech Competition
+MD Anderson Summer Experience Final Event: Poster Session & Elevator Speech Competition